Before getting vaccinated

 COVID-19 vaccination will help keep you from getting sick from COVID-19.
 All COVID-19 vaccines available in the U.S. have been shown to be very effective.
 Experts continue to conduct more studies about whether the vaccines also keep people from spreading COVID-19.
 Wearing masks and social distancing help lower your chance of getting the virus or spreading it to others, but these measures are not enough.
 The combination of getting vaccinated and following CDC’s recommendations to protect yourself and others will offer the best protection from COVID-19.

-How will vaccines work against new COVID-19 variants, like the one that appeared in the United Kingdom?
+How will vaccines work against COVID-19 variants, like the one that appeared in the United Kingdom?

 It is normal for viruses to change as they spread, and for new variants to appear.
-Scientists are working to learn more about new COVID-19 variants to understand how easily they might spread, and whether the vaccines we already have will protect people against them.
+Scientists are working to learn more about whether the vaccines we already have will protect people against COVID-19 variants.
 The Janssen (Johnson & Johnson) vaccine was studied in multiple countries, including South Africa and Brazil, both places where COVID-19 variants have appeared.
 So far, studies suggest that currently authorized vaccines provide protection from the variants.

 Does the Johnson & Johnson COVID-19 vaccine provide as much protection as the Pfizer and Moderna vaccines?